7 Best Projection Screens for Conference Rooms

 For motorized screens, lubricate mechanisms annually.
 The motor housing and rolling tube need periodic maintenance to prevent binding.
 Follow manufacturer specifications for lubricant types.
 Don't over-lubricate, as excess lubricant attracts dust that gunks up mechanisms.

 Projector maintenance affects screen performance.
 Dirty lenses, failing lamps, or dust buildup inside projectors reduce brightness and image quality.
 Clean projector filters monthly in dusty environments.
 Replace lamps before they fail completely, as lamps lose brightness progressively over their lifespan.
+Privacy screen filters for monitors can protect sensitive presentation content from unauthorized viewing.

 Screen Selection for Specific Use Cases